urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

 position: 10
 redirect_from: /vendors/stock_android.html
 explanation: "
+We are giving ASOP or stock Android a zero crap score.
+Even it is not perfect and you can still expect issues with background processing (see below) on such devices with Android 6+, it is still the best we have :(.
+The truth is, if OEMs would stop adding battery saving features on top of AOSP, Android would be a much better place for users and app developers.

-Yes, even stock Android may kill your app when doing a task valuable to the user.
+So even stock Android may kill your app when doing tasks valuable to the user.
+Especially if users enable Background restrictions for a particular app.

 Moreover, in Android 6.0 Google did dramatically restrict background processing with their Doze mode [https://developer.android.com/training/monitoring-device-state/doze-standby](https://developer.android.com/training/monitoring-device-state/doze-standby).